ludavid15/notes/algorithms/_posts/2021-08-10-howToThinkaboutML.md

 ### Supervised Learning

-When we know the type of output you want, but need to learn the function that will get us there, we use supervised learning.
+When we know the type of output we want, but need to learn the function that will get us there, we use supervised learning.
 These algorithms are implemented with deep neural networks, and are useful for classification tasks.
 As the name implies, this method absolutely requires having a labeled dataset.
 If your problem doesn't readily accept labels, this strategy will probably fall short.
 Try instead to identify if *parts* of the solution involve identification.

 ### Unsupervised Learning